NeoGranular/lanyon/_posts/2017-01-05-martial-god-chapter-01-69.md

 After a while, realization appeared in his eyes, bringing along bits of uneasiness.

-He breathed in a deep breath before the Internal Energy in his body suddenly switched to water-type Ripple technique.
-After a few moments, his muscles started to swell as if he was performing a magic trick and regained their original state not too long after.
+He breathed in deeply before the Internal Energy in his body suddenly switched to water-type Ripple technique.
+After a few moments, his muscles started to swell as if he was performing a magic trick, and before long, regained their original state.

 Looking at his body, He Yiming eventually understood.